Computer Science & Computer Engineering (CSCE)

 CSCE A360 Database Systems 3 Credits

-Application of data modeling, relational database concepts and design, normalization theory, and structured query language.
-Study of underlying data structures and implementations of data processing architectures.
+Covers the application of data modeling, relational database concepts and design, normalization theory, and structured query language.
+Covers underlying data structures and implementations of data processing architectures.

 CSCE A365 Computer Networks 3 Credits